 No pacers for our 50 mile runners or Hares in the 100, except on the 1.5 mile or so section between Spring Creek Trailhead and Olympian Hall, both directions.
 But if you are a Tortoise in our 100, you may have a pacer.
-Pacers may accompany runners from Spring Creek

-Trailhead to Olympian Hall the first time through to the finish.
-Any 100 mile runner over 60 years old may have a pacer for the whole distance.
+Pacers may accompany runners from Spring Creek Trailhead to Olympian Hall the first time through to the finish.
+Tortoises - any 100 mile male runner over 60 years old or woman over 50 may have a pacer for the whole distance.
 Pacers may meet their runner ONLY at crew access aid stations.
 Pacers are responsible for getting themselves to and from aid stations.
 Vehicles and non-pacer crewmembers are NOT allowed at non-crew access aid stations.